Faithful-Resource-Pack/Docs/pages/mods/add-new-mod.md

 ## Step by step:

-1. If you want to add a new mod to our project, firstly check the mod list in our [GitHub](https://github.com/Faithful-Mods) **and** on our [Compliance Website](https://faithfulpack.net/mods) by typing the name of the mod or its assets folder name.
+1. If you want to add a new mod to our project, firstly check the mod list in our [GitHub](https://github.com/Faithful-Mods) **and** on our [Faithful Website](https://faithfulpack.net/mods) by typing the name of the mod or its assets folder name.
 <img src="{{ site.baseurl }}/images/pages/mods/add-new-mod/github-research.png" alt="github-research.png" class="center" loading="lazy">
 > See [here]({{ site.baseurl }}/pages/mods/add-textures) if the mod repository already exists.

-2. If the mod does not have any repository, then create a repository in your `own` profile (if you have access to the Compliance Mods organisation, then create it there), the repository needs to have the same name as the `assets` folder file (ex: `Actually Additions` mod repository would be named: `actuallyadditions`).
+2. If the mod does not have any repository, then create a repository in your `own` profile (if you have access to the Faithful Mods organisation, then create it there), the repository needs to have the same name as the `assets` folder file (ex: `Actually Additions` mod repository would be named: `actuallyadditions`).
 <img src="{{ site.baseurl }}/images/pages/mods/add-new-mod/new-repo-img.png" alt="new-repo-img" class="center" loading="lazy">

 3. Keep the `main` branch with only one file: `initialcommit` **(without any extension)** and make a new branch for each supported Minecraft version, _don't forget to delete the initialcommit **in branches you have created**._